JavaTMP/JavaTMP/JavaTMP-Technical-Project-Manager/readme.md

 ## Qualifications

-### Education

-- Bachelor’s degree in Computer Science, Information Technology, or a related field.
-- Master’s degree preferred.

 ### Experience

 - 5+ years of experience in software development, with a focus on Java and Spring Boot.